 Which beach do I visit?

 An essential guide to Barbados would not be complete without mentioning the wonderful beaches.
-For its size, Barbados has an incredible number of gorgeous beaches.
-There are over 112 kilometres of beaches or a total of 70 miles.
+For its size, Barbados has an incredible number of gorgeous beaches, and a day on the beach is one of the best things to do in Barbados.
+There are over 112 kilometres of beaches or a total of 70 miles and many of them could be described as the best beaches in the Caribbean.
 There are too many to mention, but in general, the beaches on the west and south coast of Barbados which borders the Caribbean ocean are crystal clear with turquoise waters and soft white sands.
 The beaches on the east coast which borders the Atlantic are wild and ruggedly beautiful and only safe for extremely strong swimmers or surfers.

 Sandy Lane Beach